J. G. Farrell: Early works

 Farrell published his first novel, A Man From Elsewhere, in 1963.
 Set in France, it shows the clear influence of French Existentialism.
 The story follows Sayer, a journalist for a communist paper, as he tries to find skeletons in Regan's closet.
 Regan is a dying novelist who is about to be awarded an important Catholic literary prize.
-The book mimics the fight between the two leaders of French existentialism: Jean-Paul Sartre and Albert Camus, Sayer representing Sartre and Regan Camus.
+The book mimics the fight between the two leaders of French existentialism: Jean-Paul Sartre and Albert Camus, Sayer representing Sartre and Regan as Camus.
 The two argue about existentialism: the position that murder can be vindicated as an expedient in overthrowing tyranny (Sartre) versus the stance that there are no ends that justify unjust means (Camus).
 Bernard Bergonzi reviewed it in the New Statesmans 20 September 1963 issue, writing: "Many first novels are excessively autobiographical, but A Man from Elsewhere suffers from the opposite fault of being a cerebral construct, dreamed up out of literature and the contemporary French cinema."
 Simon Raven wrote in The Observer on 15 September 1963: "Mr. Farrell's style is spare, his plotting lucid and well timed; his expositions of moral or political problems are pungent if occasionally didactic."
 It entirely lacks the ironic humour and tender appreciation of human frailty that characterise his later work.
 Farrell came to dislike the book.

 Two years after this came The Lung, in which Farrell returned to his real-life trauma of less than a decade earlier: the main character Martin Sands contracts polio and has to spend a long period in hospital.
 It has been noted that it is somewhat modelled after Farrell, but it is modelled more after Geoffrey Firmin from Malcolm Lowry's 1947 novel, Under the Volcano.
 The anonymous reviewer for The Observer on 31 October 1965 wrote that "Mr. Farrell gives the pleasantly solid impression of really having something to write about", and one for The Times Literary Supplement on 11 November 1965 that "Mr. Farrell's is an effective, potent brew, compounded of desperation and a certain wild hilarity."